 I wanted a MIDI keyboard with a display and a couple of buttons and faders so I could select and control virtual pianos, synths, and organs on my computer.
 I also wanted integration of the controls with Apple Logic Pro.
 Some older MIDI devices used binary plugins for this purpose (which get installed into /Library/Application Support/MIDI Device Plug-ins), but with Apple recently having switched from Intel to its own custom Arm processors and many manufacturers not providing updates in a timely manner, the better way going forward is using Lua scripts.

 Browsing through the Thomann store, I found that my criteria are met by the Akai MPK 261, Nektar Panorama P6, Novation Launchkey 61 MK3, and Roland A-800 Pro.
 (The Nektar Panorama T6 might also be okay once the manufacturer delivers the update promised.
 Same might go for the Novation SL MKIII if it gets an update.)
 The Nektar Panorama P series only has a binary plugin for Logic Pro, but a Lua script for MainStage.
 The Novation MK3 has a downloadable Lua script for Logic.
 The Roland A-PRO series and Akai MPK series are apparently supported out of the box through Lua scripts.
+Finally, there is the Studiologic Mixface SL, which is a controller with faders, knobs and buttons that magnetically attached to the Studiologic SL series of MIDI keyboards and which has a Lua script for Logic.
 There is also the Roland Fantom 6, a high-end synthesizer, that has a binary plugin for Logic and a Lua script for MainStage.

 When you are not recording, but just playing virtual instruments, a DAW like Logic Pro is overkill.
 That’s what Apple MainStage is for — it hosts Audio Units (virtual instruments and effects), but unlike a DAW it has no concept of recording or timeline.
 After seeing Roland’s and Nektar’s documentation on their support of MainStage (they display all the on-screen controls on the keyboard display and allow you to interact with them via the knobs, buttons and faders), I wanted to see how much I could do with the Launchkey.
 It has special MIDI messages for all kinds of things and should thus be able to do most of the same.
 The Lua scripts that configure MIDI devices are installed into ~/Music/Audio Music Apps/MIDI Device Scripts (for Logic) and ~/Music/Audio Music Apps/MainStage Devices (for MainStage).
 The Lua API is not documented publicly, but can easily be deduced by poking through Apple’s own scripts, which are in /Applications/MainStage 3.app/Contents/Frameworks/MACore.framework/Versions/A/Resources/MIDI Device Scripts.
 The basic API is identical between MainStage and Logic, but Logic uses a different parameter feedback mechanism and supports multiple layers (or “modes”), both of which are not used by any of Apple’s scripts.